marnaji/NLP_Emotions_Project4/README.md

 * Employing TF-IDF, it categorizes words and their significance in text, demonstrating the nuanced language learning capabilities of this model.
 * Considering all performance metrics, it is evident that this model is highly proficient in accurately predicting sentiments.

+Snippet of the Decision Tree

 ![Decision Tree Predictions](/images/Decision_tree_predictions.png)

 **BERT**:
-* BERT had a **highest accuracy score of 97%**
+* BERT had the **highest accuracy score of 97%**
 * **Average test loss** is about **0.11%**
 * Model demonstrates strong performance across various metrics.
-* Effectively classifies instances in fear, joy, and anger classes.
+* Effectively classifies instances of fear, joy, and anger classes.
-* High precision, Recall, anf F1-Score across all classes.
+* High precision, Recall, and F1-Score across all classes.
-* Both macro-average and weighted-average metrics are 0.97 that , emphasizes consistency in model performance across all classes, considering both equal and weighted contributions.
+* Both macro-average and weighted-average metrics are 0.97, that emphasizes consistency in model performance across all classes, considering both equal and weighted contributions.
 * After loss value at the end of each epoch converged to stable point we stopped training to avoid overfitting.
-* From First epoch to the second epoch there is a steep line, and that is becuase our model have not been trained yet.
+* From First epoch to the second epoch there is a steep line, and that is becuase our model has not been trained yet.

 **Summary**:
 The model performs exceptionally well, achieving high precision, recall, and F1-scores across all classes, resulting in an impressive overall accuracy of 97%.
 The macro and weighted averages also reflect consistent and balanced performance across the classes.